spotlightpa/poor-richard/content/about/_index.md

-title = "Learn more about who supports our work and how to join them" [[blocks.cta]] url = "/support/funders-and-members/" copy = "Meet our supporters"
+title = "Learn more about who supports our work and how to join them" [[blocks.cta]] url = "/support/funders-and-members/" actionText = "Meet our supporters"
 [[blocks.cta]]
 url = "/donate/"
-copy = "Become a Member"
+actionText = "Become a Member"
 [[blocks.cta]]
 url = "/support/"
-copy = "Other Ways to Give"
+actionText = "Other Ways to Give"

 [[blocks]]
 layout = "impact"